Argelbargel/vault-raft-snapshot-agent/README.md

 | `useServerSideEncryption` | Boolean                                          | *false*                       | Set to true to turn on AWS' AES256 encryption.
 Support for AWS KMS keys is not currently supported                |
 | `forcePathStyle`          | Boolean                                          | *false*                       | needed if your S3 Compatible storage supports only path-style, or you would like to use S3's FIPS Endpoint        |

-Any option common [snapshot configuration option](#snapshot-configuration) overrides the global snapshot-configuration.
+Any common [snapshot configuration option](#snapshot-configuration) overrides the global snapshot-configuration.

 #### Azure Storage